 Green was a member of the management team that helped Frost navigate the Texas downturn of the 1980s, as well as the financial crisis of 2008 in which Frost declined the TARP funding program.
 Frost was the first bank in the nation to publicly decline to apply for TARP funds.

-Green currently serves on the University of Texas at Austin McCombs School of Business Advisory Council and on the McCombs Scholars Program committee.
-He is a member of the Executive Committee and Board of Trustees of the United Way of San Antonio and Bexar County, and is also on the Executive Committee of the Mid-Sized Bank Coalition of America.
+Green currently serves on the Executive Committee of the Mid-Sized Bank Coalition of America, on the University of Texas at Austin McCombs School of Business Advisory Council, and is also on the McCombs Scholars Program committee.
+He serves on the Federal Reserve Board’s Federal Advisory Council, serving the Fed’s 11th District.
+Green is a member of the Executive Committee and Board of Trustees of the United Way of San Antonio and Bexar County and serves as a member of the Board of Directors of The Tobin Center for the Performing Arts.
+He also serves as an Advisory Trustee of the Southwest Research Institute.
 Past service includes acting as president and director of the South Texas Chapter of the Financial Executives Institute (FEI), and as a past board member and a member of the investment committee for the Baptist Health Foundation of San Antonio.
 He is also a past director and executive committee member of the San Antonio Symphony.
-He has served on the advisory committee for strategic planning for the Boy Scouts of San Antonio.

 Green graduated with honors from the University of Texas at Austin in 1977, earning a bachelor’s degree in accounting.
 Prior to joining Frost, he spent three years in public accounting with Ernst & Ernst.
 Phil and his wife, Sandy, have been married for 41 years and have six children.